sogeuni/contents/abs/apendix/a-detailed-introduction-to-io-and-io-redirection.md

+---
-# Appendix F. A Detailed Introduction to I/O and I/O Redirection
+title: Appendix F. A Detailed Introduction to I/O and I/O Redirection
+---

-_written by St�phane Chazelas, and revised by the document author_
+_written by Stéphane Chazelas, and revised by the document author_

 A command expects the first three [[io-redirection#^FDREF|file descriptors]] to be available.
 The first, _fd 0_ (standard input, stdin), is for reading.
 The other two (_fd 1_, stdout and _fd 2_, stderr) are for writing.